swiftlang/swift-org-website/getting-started/vapor-web-server/index.md

 ---
 layout: page
-title: Build a Web Server with Vapor
+title: Build a Web Service with Vapor
 ---

 {% include getting-started/_installing.md %}

+## Choosing a web framework

+Over the years, the Swift community created several web frameworks designed to help building web services.
+This guide focuses on the [Vapor](https://vapor.codes) web framework, a popular choice with the community.

 ## Installing Vapor

-This guide uses the [Vapor](https://vapor.codes) web framework to build a server application.
 First, you need to install the Vapor toolbox.
 If you already have Homebrew installed on macOS, run

 ```bash
 brew install vapor